crimist/ctf/README.md

 A collection of my CTF write-ups.

-I started playing CTFs in early 2022 with Maple Bacon and have focused mostly on web.
-I'm aiming to improve my rev and pwn skills though!
+I started playing CTFs in early 2022 with Maple Bacon and have focused mostly on web but like to explore other categories as well.

+Outside of CTF's do bug bounties and work in security engineering.

 ## 2023